 In August of 2013, The United for Care campaign, run by the People United for Medical Marijuana (PUFMM), filed a petition with the Florida Secretary of State.

-The petition was the first step towards amending the Florida Constitution to provide for the legalization of marijuana for medical purposes.
+The petition was the first step toward amending the Florida Constitution to provide for the legalization of marijuana for medical purposes.
 PUFMM obtained more than 700,000 valid signatures during a petition drive in order for the issue to be included on the general election ballot in 2014.
 The legislation was drafted by Florida constitutional expert Jon Mills, a former Florida House Speaker and the past dean of the University of Florida College of Law.

 Statewide polling from earlier this year showed that 70 percent of Florida voters supported a constitutional amendment to legalize medical marijuana.
 At that time, nineteen states had already enacted medical marijuana laws that vary widely.
 In order for the ballot initiative to become law, it must receive 60% of the vote as opposed to a simple majority.

 Floridians that want to legalize medical marijuana are in for a long and difficult battle.
 Expect the opposition groups to ramp up their efforts in the next few months.
 The Manatee County Substance Abuse Coalition posted an article opposing medical marijuana on its website.
 According to the article: